Schnyder woods, SLE(16), and Liouville quantum gravity: Schnyder woods and 2D random walks

 For the second part of the proposition statement, we use the formula \eqref{eq:catalan} for the number of wooded triangulations of size $n$.
 Stirling's formula implies that the right-hand side of \eqref{eq:catalan} is asymptotic to $\tfrac{24}{\pi} n^{-5} 16^n$.
-Applying the first part of the present proposition and Theorem \ref{thm:bijection from wood to walk} concludes the proof. \end{proof} \begin{remark} Consider a 2D lattice walk whose covariance is $-\cos(4\pi/\kappa)$ as in Theorem~\ref{thm:mating}.
-The probability that it stays in the first quadrant over the interval $[0,2n]$ and returns to the origin is of order $n^{-\frac{\kappa}4 -1}$.
-Therefore, the exponent $\alpha = 5$ in Proposition~\ref{prop:sampler} and \eqref{eq:catalan} is related to $\kappa = 16$ via the equation $\alpha = \frac{\kappa}4+1$.
+Applying the first part of the present proposition and Theorem \ref{thm:bijection from wood to walk} concludes the proof. \end{proof} \begin{remark} Consider a 2D \nocolor{Brownian motion} whose covariance is $-\cos(4\pi/\kappa)$ as in Theorem~\ref{thm:mating}.
+The probability that it stays in the first quadrant over the interval $[0,2n]$ and returns to the origin is of order $n^{-\frac{\kappa}4 -1}$; \nocolor{see e.g.~\cite{duraj2015invariance}.} \nocolor{The Brownian motion is the limit of the lattice walk, therefore,} the exponent $\alpha = 5$ in Proposition~\ref{prop:sampler} and \eqref{eq:catalan} is related to $\kappa = 16$ via the equation $\alpha = \frac{\kappa}4+1$.
 This also explains why for uniform spanning tree decorated map we have $\kappa=8$ and $\alpha=3$ \cite{burger}; and for a bipolar-oriented map we have $\kappa=12$ and $\alpha=4$ \cite{bipolar}. \end{remark}